blbadger/blbadger.github.io/language-representations.md

 	  ).to(device)
 ```

-Then the input embedding (composed of the input embedding added to a positional encoding)
+For GPT-2 and other transformer-based langauge models, the total input embedding fed to the model $e_t$ is the addition of the word input embedding $e$ added to a positional encoding $e_p$

 ```python
 model = model.to(device)